Structo/structo.github.io/quiz-general-design.md

 # Generalist Software Engineer Quiz

 This quiz aims to test your ability to come up with innovative solutions to problems.
-The following task should take no longer than 45 minutes.
+The following tasks should take no longer than 45-60min.

 ## Task 1